 Your duty to disclose information

 It is your responsibility to provide complete and accurate information to insurers when you take out and throughout the life of your policy and at renewal.
 It is important that all statements you make on proposal forms, claim forms and other documents are full and accurate.
 If a form is completed on your behalf, you should check that the answers to any of the questions are true and accurate before signing the document.
-Failure to disclose any material information to your insurers could invalidate your insurance cover and mean that part or all of a claim may not be paid.
+Failure to disclose any material information to your insurers could invalidate your insurance cover and mean that part, or all of a claim may not be paid.
 If you are in any doubt as to whether information is material, you should disclose it.

-Unless stated otherwise in our documentation, all quotations provided for new insurances are valid only for a period of 30 days from the date of issue.
+Unless stated otherwise in our documentation, all quotations provided for new insurances are only valid for a period of 30 days from the date of issue.
 You should be aware that quotations may change or be withdrawn if the information given to us or your insurers in proposal forms or declarations differs from that provided at the time the quotation was issued.

 If the claim involves damage to your property, please do not dispose of damaged items and/or authorise repair work (except in an emergency or to prevent further damage) until your insurers or we advise that you can.
 If your claim involves damage to other people’s property or bodily injury please pass copies of all correspondence, including solicitors’ letters to us immediately; unanswered.
 Any attempt to negotiate or respond to the incident without prior reference to your insurers or us might prejudice your cover.
 You should be aware that a claim arising after renewal of the policy has been invited might affect the renewal terms or premium quoted by your insurers.